 Blue Valley Car Hire provide car and minibus hire comparisons at Alicante Airport and most of the major resorts in the Costa Blanca including Altea, Benidorm, Calpe, Denia, Javea, Santa Pola and Torrevieja.

-Alicante (L'Altet) Airport (ALC) is the gateway to the popular Costa Blanca holiday region of south eastern Spain.
-Each year nearly 10 million passengers pass through the airport terminal building en-route to resorts including Benidorm, Calpe, Denia, La Manga, Torrevieja and other popular holiday resorts.
+Alicante (L'Altet) Airport (ALC) is the gateway to the Costa Blanca holiday region of south eastern Spain.
+Each year millions of tourists pass through the airport terminal building en-route to Benidorm, Calpe, Denia, La Manga, Torrevieja and other popular holiday resorts.

-The airport is located approximately 15 minutes’ drive to the south of the city of Alicante, and around 5 minutes’ drive from the small coastal town of L'Altet.
+Alicante Airport is located approximately 15 minutes’ drive south of the city of Alicante next to the small coastal town of L'Altet.

 If you have booked a car with one of the companies with onsite offices, proceed to the Arrivals Hall to sign the rental contract.
 In peak season there are often large queues at the rental desks inside the airport and some companies operate a "check-in" system.

-At Alicante Airport the onsite companies have a vehicle collection area located in a large multi-storey car park which is accessed via a walkway accessed from the Arrivals hall.
+At Alicante Airport the onsite companies have a vehicle collection and return area located in a large multi-storey car park which is accessed via a walkway accessed from the Arrivals hall.
 It is around a 2-minute walk from the Arrivals hall to the rental car collection area.

-Other companies such as Dickmans and OK Rent A Car require a short (2 minute) minibus shuttle transfer to the car rental compounds located on the perimeter of Alicante Airport.
+Many of the Spanish companies including Dickmans, OK Rent A Car, Solmar and Victoria Cars operate minibus shuttle transfers to their local offices a few minutes from Alicante Airport.
 The car rental shuttle buses pick up clients from the basement (level -2) from bus stops 1-3.